 Office 365 Migration Creates Special Issues

 The first is that, through no fault of Microsoft’s, Office 365 is a victim of its own success.
 In much the same way that the popularity of Windows resulted in it being targeted by cyber criminals, as the number of Office 365 users increases rapidly, so do the threats specifically targeting those users.
 Cyren Security Lab research into phishing kits available on the dark web found that kits that phish for Office 365 credentials comprised 25% of the total number being sold.
-As a consequence, IT and information security professionals with Office 365 deployed are increasingly finding themselves challenged to ensure their email and web security controls protect their users, company, business partners and customers.
+As a consequence, IT and information security professionals with Office 365 deployed are increasingly finding themselves challenged to ensure their email security controls protect their users, company, business partners and customers.

 Buyer’s Guides Now Available to Navigate Complexity

 Large enterprises are having their fair share of difficulty in defending against modern internet threats, but they are (more likely than not) advantaged in terms of planning resources.
 They have dedicated security teams who assess their security posture and understand the technical, process and people controls that they need to put in place to mitigate the risks to the business.
-If well-organized, they are able to specify required functionality and work with the network and messaging infrastructure and operations teams to evaluate products and services.
+If well-organized, they are able to specify required functionality and work with the messaging infrastructure and operations teams to evaluate products and services.

 Here at Cyren we do believe that the email security buying process has become more difficult, so to help those needing to cut through the complexity we have created a 27-page buyer’s guide specifically for Office 365 customers, as well as a general buyer’s guide relevant for those looking for any system, along with other resources also available at those links.